NonProjects/steganon/README.md

 ## Additional Information

-1. This library was developed by me and currently **wasn't** verified by cryptography experts.
+1. All of this developed by me and currently **wasn't** verified by cryptography experts.
 Use with caution!
 2. `hide()` process can be time-consuming on long Data and small image.
 Note: **one byte of data is 3 pixels**;
 3. This library **will not** work with JPEG.
 PNG is OK and recommended.
 Other formats need testing;
 4. Best template to hide data is a compressed JPEG turned to PNG.
 Library have `tools.pngify`, use it.